fandm-college/rcs.github.io/access/README.md

 If you are having trouble with these programs please contact the F&M helpdesk by calling them at 717-358-6789 or submitting a helpdesk ticket through heldesk.fandm.edu

-In addition, there is operating system-specific setup(detailed below) that you will need to in order to access our compute resources regardless of whether that access is on or off campus.
+In addition, there is operating system-specific setup(detailed below) that you will need in order to access our compute resources regardless of whether that access is on or off campus.

 ## Mac OS X setup